Advertiser Disclosure

 Are you an overpacker?
 Maybe it has something to do with the state you’re from.
 Check out our survey of the U.S. states with the most overpackers.

 When it was time for me to load up the car for the trip, it fit perfectly lengthwise into the storage of a compact SUV.
-With the lid side up, it was almost to the height of the pullout cover, meaning this was probably the most efficient use we could’ve made of that back storage.
-I laid it right along the central axis of the car, so it gave us plenty of space on either side for several more bags, backpacks, and bundles of firewood.
-The space between the top of the lid and the bottom of the storage screen was enough to fit a narrow laptop backpack and a folded-up picnic blanket.
+With the lid side up, it was almost the height of the pullout cover.
+This was probably the most efficient use we could’ve made of that back storage.
+I laid it right along the car’s central axis, so it gave us plenty of space on either side for several more bags, backpacks, and bundles of firewood.
+The space between the lid’s top and the storage screen’s bottom was enough to fit a narrow laptop backpack and a folded-up picnic blanket.

-On the way back, the packing was easier, even though the goods it contained now also included things like seashells and somehow “special” but really perfectly ordinary rocks that are now strewn around our garden.
+On the way back, the packing was easier, even though the goods now also included things like seashells and somehow “special” but perfectly ordinary rocks now strewn around our garden.

 Back when I regularly took on overseas assignments, figuring out how to safely pack a carbon-fiber tripod was always the biggest pain when it came to moving from site to site or prepping for the plane trip there or back — I’ve had at least 1 snap on me while stowed in the baggage compartment of a plane in my big backpack.
 With the Monos Hybrid Trunk and its elongated shape and sturdy aluminum frame, I don’t think that’ll be a problem anymore.

-One of the reasons I bought this trunk was that it didn’t have external zippers — I’ve had my share of luggage instantly transform into garbage when the main zipper fails on a trip.
+One of the reasons I bought this trunk was that it didn’t have external zippers.
+I’ve had my share of luggage instantly transform into garbage when the main zipper fails on a trip.
 Though I had my momentary trepidations about these clasps as I was getting them shut, they held the stuffed lid tight with no issues over sometimes bumpy roads.
-I haven’t taken this trunk on an airplane yet, but I’m optimistic it’d survive all but the most zealously suitcase-hating baggage handlers.

 There were downsides, too.
 The trunk did indeed collect scratches and nicks easily.
-Several online commenters suggest getting darker colors to hide the scuffs, but my silver case definitely showed a little wear after less than a day on shell-and-gravel roads.
+Several online commenters suggest getting darker colors to hide the scuffs.
+My silver case showed a little wear after less than a day on shell-and-gravel roads.
 I haven’t tried buffing them out with the included kit yet.
-(And, honestly, I like my luggage to show wear and tear as long as it’s not structural damage.)
+Honestly, I like my luggage to show wear and tear as long as it’s not structural damage.

 Monos Hybrid Trunk scratches